 Real Estate Finance

-- Introduction to real estate economics
+- Real-option approach to valuing real estate investments

-- Financial mathematics of real estate
+- Valuation and risk of income-generating real estate assets

 Dette er et utdrag fra den komplette kursbeskrivelsen for kurset.
 Dersom du er aktiv student på BI, kan du finne de komplette kursbeskrivelsene med informasjon om bl.a. læringsmål, læreprosess, pensum og eksamen på portal.bi.no.
 Vi tar forbehold om endringer i denne beskrivelsen.